 All board members may seek reimbursement for travel expenses incurred in performance of your duties as a member of the board.
-10 These expenses include mileage reimbursement, lodging, and meals up to the maximum allowable rates.
+10These expenses include mileage reimbursement, lodging, and meals up to the maximum allowable rates.

 Mileage is reimbursed according to state allowable rates.
-The travel policy and "per diem" rate chart are available from OFM at http://www.ofm.wa.gov/resources/travel.asp
+The travel policy and "per diem" rate chart is available from OFM.